 The Bad Omen

-The hero survived – but around a month later he died after being thrown off the horse.
+The hero commander survived – but around a month later he died after being thrown off the horse.
 Unrelated perhaps, but rumours about his death started to circulate among the guards.
 Others that have seen the Malcanisen in the eyes suffered a similar fate, according to legends.
 Could it be that it was because of this the commander died?
 And if so, was seeing the dog then the warning or the curse?

-It was also spotted a ghost hound in 1550, then called Malcanisten in the same hallway under the Virgin Tower that was built at that time, and after a soldier was killed by a horse in 1567 it is said it was observed several times under the same tower, and those who observe it, wont live the year.
+It was also spotted a ghost hound in 1550, then called Malcanisten in the same hallway under the Virgin Tower that was built at that time.
+After a soldier was killed by a horse in 1567 it is said it was observed several times under the same tower, and those who observe it, won’t live the year.

 More like this